Awards and Financial Support

 - Travel grants are available to help defray the costs of attending or presenting at a research-related conference. $500 once in the program.

-- If you are presenting at a conference, there is additional funding available from the Faculty of Graduate and Postdoctoral Studies FGPS.
+- If you are presenting at a conference, there is additional funding available from the Office of the Vice-Provost, Graduate and Postdoctoral Studies.

 - Available once during the program, to a maximum of $2000.